brianneisler/firemin/README.md

 * A minifier can do the following before deployment
   * Remove comments
   * Remove unnecessary whitespace
+  * Remove unused functions
   * Replace function names and function parameter names with shorter single character names
   * Collapse single use functions
+  * and much more...

 ## Enter Firemin...
 * Firemin is a minifier for Firebase Firestore security rules

 ## Features
-* Removes comments from firestore rules
+- [x] Removes comments from firestore rules
-* Removes unnecessary whitespace
+- [x] Removes unnecessary whitespace
-* Removes unused functions from your rules file
+- [x] Removes unused functions from your rules file
+- [x] Collapses single use functions (functions that are only invoked once)

 ## TODO
 - [ ] Replace function names and function parameter names with shorter single character names
+- [ ] Collapse single use let declarations
-- [ ] Collapse single use functions
+- [ ] Collapse single operation functions (functions that only perform one operation do not necessarily save us anything on code size and create more operation overhead)

 ## Install